-In October 2017, Dublin City Council approved the Poolbeg West Planning Scheme which has potential to provide up to 3,500 residential units and 860,000 sq.ft. of commercial development as well as school sites and community space.
+In October 2017, Dublin City Council approved the Poolbeg West Planning Scheme which has the potential to provide up to 3,500 residential units and 860,000 sq.ft. of commercial development as well as school sites and community space.
 In conjunction with the receiver, NAMA is actively working on a strategy for this site which, in time, will make a strong contribution to the residential needs of Dublin.
-An Oral Hearing with An Bord Pleanála took place in April 2018 and it is expected that An Bord Pleanála will formally adopt the planning scheme in Q2 2019.
+An Oral Hearing with An Bord Pleanála took place in April 2018 and it is expected that An Bord Pleanála's decision in relation to the planning scheme will issue shortly.